Tech-Sharks/W1C1-GuessingNumbers/README.md

 ### Customization
 Feel free to customize the game to add your own creative features or modify the existing ones.
 Here are a few ideas:
-- Allow the player to choose the range of numbers.
+- Allow the player to choose the range of numbers. (+1 point)
-- Implement a scoring system based on the number of attempts.
+- Implement a scoring system based on the number of attempts. (+5 points)
-- Add a time limit for each guess.
+- Add a time limit for each guess. (+5 points)
-- Create a leaderboard to keep track of the best scores.
+- Create a leaderboard to keep track of the best scores. (+10 points)

+### Housekeeping
+- Good coding practices (+15 points)

 ### Contributing
-Contributions are welcome!
-If you have any ideas or improvements, feel free to submit a pull request.
+In order to submit your completed code, do so in the TechSharks discord server.
+Do not push anything to the main repository.

 ### License
 This project is licensed under the [MIT License](LICENSE).